WallarooLabs/wally/README.md

 Wallaroo is a fast, stream processing framework that rapidly takes you from prototype to production by eliminating infrastructure complexity.
 Infinitely scalable and backed by a highly durable key-value store.

+Answer our [30-second survey][survey-link], and be entered to win a Wallaroo T-Shirt.

 ## What is Wallaroo?

 When we set out to build Wallaroo, we had several high-level goals in mind: